-5 Frugal Things – Preparing For Winter Storm, Grocery Shopping Score, Free Treats, etc.
+5 Frugal Things – Preparing For A Winter Storm, Free Food, Potato Soup, etc.

 by Texas Homesteader ~

-Preparing for a powerful winter storm, free treats & grocery savings are among the 5 Frugal Things that saved money for us this week.
+5 Frugal Things This Week: Preparing for a powerful winter storm, some free treats & feeding the family on the cheap are among the things that saved money for us this week.
 Come see the list!

 Come see this week's 5 frugal things to save money. #TexasHomesteader